epsilonlabs/static-analysis/README.md

 4. Set **org.eclipse.epsilon.target.target** as active target platform

+## ETL Static Analysis

-5. Run **EtlStaticAnalysisStandaloneExample** as Java Application to run the example for static analysis on standalone ETL program
+-Run **EtlStaticAnalysisStandaloneExample** as Java Application to run the example for static analysis on standalone ETL program